twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # Define the Mystical Body of Christ
+**The Church (All people of God)**.
+Its mission is to share the Paschal Mystery in the New Evangelization.

 ___
 # Vocation Definition
 A calling a state of life: marriage, ordained ministry, consecrated life, single state.
 It is a calling by God to live a life of love in a unique and graced way

 ___
 # List the 5 powers of the Soul